 Generic letters get generic results.
 Hiring managers can tell immediately when a candidate has swapped out the company name without changing anything else.
 This paragraph is your chance to prove that you chose this company deliberately.

-Reference something specific: a product launch, a company value that aligns with your work style, a recent expansion, or a team initiative you read about.
-Explain briefly why it matters to you and how your skills connect to it.
+Reference something specific: a recent product launch, a company value that aligns with your work style, a market expansion, or a team initiative you read about during your research.
+Then explain briefly why it matters to you and how your skills connect to it.

 Step 5: Write a Confident Closing

-Your final paragraph should do three things: restate your core value, request a conversation, and thank the reader.
+Your final paragraph should accomplish three things: restate your core value, request a conversation, and thank the reader.

 Keep the closing to three or four sentences.
 Anything longer dilutes the impact.
-For more closing strategies and examples, see our full guide on how to end a cover letter.
+For additional closing strategies, templates, and mistakes to avoid, see our full guide on how to end a cover letter.

 Step 6: Polish and Proofread

 A single typo in a cover letter carries more weight than a typo anywhere else in your application.
-It signals carelessness in a document that is supposed to demonstrate attention to detail.
+It signals carelessness in a document that is supposed to demonstrate attention to detail and communication skills.

 Before you submit:

-• Read it aloud.
-Awkward phrasing and run-on sentences become obvious when spoken.
+- Read it aloud.
+Awkward phrasing and run-on sentences become obvious when you hear them.

-• Check every name.
+- Check every proper noun.
 The company name, the hiring manager's name, and the job title must all be correct.
 Sending a letter addressed to the wrong company is an instant rejection.

-• Verify the length.
+- Verify the length.
 One page maximum.
-If you are over, cut the weakest paragraph rather than shrinking the font.
+If you are over, cut the weakest paragraph rather than shrinking the font size.

-• Confirm the format.
-PDF is the safest file type unless the posting specifies otherwise.
-It preserves your formatting across devices.
+- Confirm the file format.
+PDF is the safest choice unless the posting specifies otherwise.
+It preserves your layout, fonts, and spacing across every device.

 Full Cover Letter Examples

 Below are two complete cover letters you can use as models.
-Notice how each one follows the step-by-step structure above: a specific opening, evidence of fit, measurable results, company connection, and a confident close.
+Notice how each one follows the step-by-step structure above: a specific opening, evidence of fit, measurable results, a company connection paragraph, and a confident close.

 Marketing Manager (Experienced Professional)